databendlabs/weekly/content/2021-08-04-datafuse-weekly.md

 ## Meet Us

 You are welcome to join the [Datafuse Community](https://github.com/datafuselabs/).
-We look forward to you being one of our contributors or trialers.
+We look forward to you being one of our contributors or trailers.

 - [GitHub Discussions](https://github.com/datafuselabs/datafuse/discussions)
 - [Slack Channel](https://link.databend.rs/join-slack)